UK GDP growth driven by rise in consumer spending

 She said: "Net trade is some way from supporting growth and there is a mountain to climb if business investment growth is to come close to the [Office for Budget Responsibility] forecast for this year and next."

 David Kern, chief economist at the British Chambers of Commerce said the weaker trade figures "highlighted the importance of supporting our exporters".

 He said: "While UK growth in Q3 was the strongest of the G7 economies, longer-term comparisons are less impressive.
-GDP is still 2.5% below its pre-recession level, while the US and Germany have made up their shortfalls."'Jingle to the tills'
+GDP is still 2.5% below its pre-recession level, while the US and Germany have made up their shortfalls."